MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/app-icons-and-logos.md

 :::row:::
     :::column:::
-        * The title bar of your app window
         * The app list in the start menu
         * The taskbar and task manager
         * Your app's tiles